Insta360Develop/CameraSDK-iOS/README.md

 1. SCMP (Spherical Camera Messaging Protocol)

-	All the native interfaces are based on the SCMP(Spherical Camera Messaging Protocol) developed by Insta360.
+	All the native interfaces in the framework are based on the SCMP(Spherical Camera Messaging Protocol) developed by Insta360.

 2. OSC (Open Spherical Camera)